kostyanoob/Epidemic-Simulator/README.md

 The following commands will create a conda environment called "covidsim" and install all the required packages into it.
 This was tested on Windows 10.
+1) Download or clone this Epidemic-Simulator repository
-1) Download the glpk solver from https://sourceforge.net/projects/winglpk/
+2) Download the glpk solver from https://sourceforge.net/projects/winglpk/
-2) Extract and place it in "Solvers" directory in the projects home make sure that the solver executable is accessible at the following path:
+3) Extract and place it in "Solvers" directory in the projects home make sure that the solver executable is accessible at the following path:
-   Solvers/glpk-4.65/w64/glpsol.exe
+   Epidemic-Simulator/Solvers/glpk-4.65/w64/glpsol.exe
-3) Run the following commands in the command prompt:
+4) Run the following commands in the command prompt:
 ```
 conda create -n covidsim python=3.8.3
 source activate covidsim